corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

             var linearId: UUID
     ) : PersistentState()
 ```
-- This named-query joins `VaultSchemaV1.VaultState` on `txId` and `index`.
+This named-query joins `VaultSchemaV1.VaultState` on `txId` and `index`.

 ## Post-processing

-Post processing is an optional in-memory transformation step applied to named-query results on remote database worker processes before they are returned to the user.
+Post-processing is an optional in-memory transformation step applied to named-query results on remote database worker processes before they are returned to the user.

-Persistence operations are performed on a separate database worker process, therefore results from the Query API must be serialized and transmitted from this process to the user via a messaging bus.
+Persistence operations are performed on a separate database worker process, therefore, results from the Query API must be serialized and transmitted from this process to the user via a messaging bus.

-A post-processor gives the CorDapp developer the opportunity to transform entities into custom objects before the results are sent over the wire to the user.
+A post-processor gives you the opportunity to transform entities into custom objects before the results are sent over the wire to the user.

-For example, a post processor can:
+For example, a post-processor can:
-- Transform entities into custom objects.
+* Transform entities into custom objects.
-- Pick desirable fields from entities to return lighter-weight objects.
+* Pick desirable fields from entities to return lighter-weight objects.
-- Convert entities to JSON or JSON serializable objects.
+* Convert entities to JSON or JSON serializable objects.
-- Return `ContractStates` or `StateAndRefs`.
+* Return `ContractStates` or `StateAndRefs`.

-### How to use post processors
+### How to use post-processors

 All post-processors have a name and this name is provided to the `query` API as a simple `String`.

 Corda provides two built-in post-processors.
 These can be used when entities returned from named-queries extend `PersistentState` (therefore have a `StateRef`) and can be transformed into `StateAndRef` or `ContractState`:
-- `"Corda.IdentityContractStatePostProcessor"`
+* `"Corda.IdentityContractStatePostProcessor"`
-- `"Corda.IdentityStateAndRefPostProcessor"`
+* `"Corda.IdentityStateAndRefPostProcessor"`

-For example, here we use the named-query "PersistentPet.findUnconsumedByName" to find `PersistentPet` entities, and we use the `"IdentityContractStatePostProcessor"` to convert `PersistentPet` entities into `PetStates`.
+This example uses the named-query "PersistentPet.findUnconsumedByName" to find `PersistentPet` entities, and `"IdentityContractStatePostProcessor"` to convert `PersistentPet` entities into `PetStates`.

 ```kotlin
 val cursor = persistenceService.query<PetState>(